 Want to take the train for transportation in Delhi?
 It's one of the cheapest and most convenient ways of getting around the city.
 Here's what you need to know about train travel on Delhi's Metro train network.

 Overview of the Delhi Metro

 Delhi has an excellent, air-conditioned train network called the Metro.
-It started operating in December 2002 and provides connectivity to Faridabad, Gurgaon, Noida, and Ghaziabad.
-Currently, the network has five regular lines (Red, Yellow, Blue, Green, and Violet) plus the Airport Express line (Orange).
-There are 160 stations, which are a mix of underground, ground level, and elevated stations.
+It started operating in December 2002 and provides connectivity to Gurgaon, Noida, Ghaziabad, Faridabad, Bahadurgarh, and Ballabhgarh.
+Currently, the network has eight regular lines (Red, Yellow, Blue, Green, Violet, Pink, Magenta and Gray) plus the Airport Express line (Orange).
+There are 285 stations, which are a mix of underground, ground level, and elevated stations.

 The Metro's development is being executed in phases spread out over 20 years, with each phase taking 3-5 years.
 When finished, it will surpass the London Underground in length.